CS-433/ml-project-2-lateregistration/README.md

 ## Project Structure
 * `data folder`  : Contains the training and test data.
 * `util folder` : Contains some modules that we used to format the data to our expected wants
-* `HanoiTwoer.ipynb` : contains our CNN implementation as well as the ResNet transfer learning implementation
+* `HanoiTower.ipynb` : Contains our CNN implementation as well as the ResNet transfer learning implementation
-* `TransferLearning.ipynb` : contains the VGG16 implementation
+* `TransferLearning.ipynb` : Contains the VGG16 implementation

 ## Contributors
 * **Izellalen Youssef**